zahra-ynp/InformationRetrievalProject-VectorSpaceModel/README.md

 ## 📑 License

-This project is developed for academic purposes under the [MIT License].
+This project is developed for academic purposes under the MIT License.